 Table: B-3-b

 Waiver Year Maximum Number of Participants Served At Any Point During the Year

-Year 1 At Any Foint During the Tear
+Year 1

 Year 2

 Year 3

+Year 4

+Year 5

 B-3: Number of Individuals Served (2 of 4)

 c.
 Reserved Waiver Capacity.
 The state may reserve a portion of the participant capacity of the waiver for specified purposes (e.g., provide for the community transition of institutionalized persons or furnish waiver services to individuals experiencing a crisis) subject to CMS review and approval.
 The State (select one):